rybla/riib11.github.io/_posts/2019-07-01-city-design.md

 ---
 layout: post
 title: Cities and Design
-subtitle: A short exploration of how markets and planning shape cities.
+abstract: A short exploration of how markets and planning shape cities.
 author: Henry Blanchette
 categories: economics
 ---